 PUBLIC INPUT SOUGHT FOR WOODLAND DISTRICT PLANNING UPDATE

-LACEY, WA, April 30, 2013: The public is invited to participate in the third and final planning session to enhance Lacey’s Woodland District, a mixed-use sub-area of the city’s central business district, on Wednesday, May 8, 2013, from 5:30 to 7:30 p.m.
+LACEY, WA, January 22, 2013: The public is invited to participate in the second of a series of planning sessions to enhance Lacey’s Woodland District, a mixed-use sub-area of the city’s central business district, on Wednesday, January 30, 2013, from 5:30 to 7:30 p.m.
 The meeting will be held in the Lacey City Hall Council Chambers, 420 College Street SE.

 In partnership with the Thurston Regional Planning Council (TRPC), Lacey is developing a strategic plan for the district—bordered by Interstate 5, College Street, Lacey Boulevard, and the Chehalis Western Trail—to create a vibrant urban core featuring a mix of residential, office, business, recreation, and service uses.
 Recent consolidation of state agencies in response to the economic downturn has resulted in nearly 240,000 square-feet of vacant office space in the district.
 While this has had a negative impact, it also offers an opportunity to diversify the district’s employment base.